Xercoy/my-k8s-stuff/README.md

 - need to ensure the name of the etcd instance is included in the cluster in the --intial-cluster option

 - TLS generation not include the hostname option.
 ETCD was screaming at me that the cert had no IP SANs - had to go through things step by step and make sure.

+## 12/03/2020

+Focusing on CKA exam.
+Haven't been able to get it up and running smoothly so the plan is to follow KTHW to a T and then play around or try to automate it.
+I am mostly curious to see the startup logs of each component.

+## 12/04/2020

+Found out how to backup and restore etcd cluster.
+Need to take more notes and write automation around it...
+So many gotchas.
+Also refreshed myself on services.